sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-20_implements-of-the-shrauta-ritual-continued.md

 +++
-title = "Implements of the shrauta ritual …xa0continued"
+title = "Implements of the shrauta ritual … continued"

 +++
 **ulUkhala-musala**: The mortar and pestle used for pounding grains to